LionDoge/vpulse-editor/README.md

 - `timing` shows some examples of delaying exeuction

 - `remote_nodes_listen_entity_output` Shows examples of so called 'remote nodes' that can be reused.
 Think like a function in a programming language.
 It also shows an example of listening to an output from an entity and using the activator handle.
-In this scenario pressing a *func_button* named `btn` will deal 10 damage to the activator.
+In this scenario pressing a *func_button* named `btn` will deal 10 damage to the activator once the listening starts after firing 'StartButtonListen'.

 - `radio` Is an example of a 'radio' that can switch between different music with the 'NextSong' method, it also demonstrates how to play sounds, and change their parameters while they're playing.
 In this 'VolumeUp' and 'VolumeDown' inputs can be used to adjust the volume of a playing song.
 This is also a good demonstration of how to use operations and conditional checks.